microsoft/StudentsAtBuild/README.md

 Each year at Microsoft Build we create a session track specifically aimed at student developers.
 The target age for our student developers is 14-21 years old, though that is really just there to guide us in scoping the content we create for you.
-So if you're a bit outside of these exact ages, you still might find this content useful for your coding journey too!
+So if you're a bit outside of these exact ages, you still might find this content useful for your coding journey!

 ## Where can I find the Student Zone Sessions?
-Make sure you register for the [Microsoft Build conference](https://register.build.microsoft.com/).
+First please register for the [Microsoft Build conference](https://register.build.microsoft.com/).
 Next, head over to the Community Connections and find the Student tab.
 Make sure to add all of the sessions to your schedule builder!

 ## How can I find the resources mentioned in the Student Zone sessions?